-Frequent communication: As a travel management company (TMC), we’ve increased our communication frequency with business travellers to keep them informed of new updates.
-Several of our customers have said they now expect the same from their travellers, and they’ll be encouraging travellers to touch base regularly.
+Frequent communication: As a travel management company (TMC), we’ve increased our communication frequency with business travelers to keep them informed of new updates.
+Several of our customers have said they now expect the same from their travelers, and they'll be encouraging travelers to touch base regularly.

-“We will be adapting a new travel protocol and requiring travellers to touch base on a more consistent basis should an emergency arise.”
+"We will be adapting a new travel protocol and requiring travelers to touch base on a more consistent basis should an emergency arise."

 — Irene Lavell, senior executive assistant at Merritt Woodwork